ITP Resumes Driving License Service With Anti-COVID SOPs - UrduPoint

 The license operations came to a halt in mid-March during the first wave of the coronavirus pandemic and reopened in October for a brief period of time, when an uptick in the virus spread again forced the ITP management to close its headquarters situated on the greenbelt between F-8 and F-9.

-The Islamabad Capital Territory (ICT) police announced the development on Twitter on Tuesday with an appeal to the motorists to fully adhere to the coronavirus health guidelines while visiting its office.
+The Islamabad Capital Territory (ICT) police announced the development on its Twitter with an appeal to the motorists to fully adhere to the coronavirus health guidelines while visiting its office.

 It also posted a video, in which the ITP officials could be seen making a passionate appeal to the visitors to wear masks and ensure use of hand sanitizers upon visiting the office for license.